|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 This morning we travel to Hiroshima.
 Known throughout the world as the first city to bear the impact of the use of atomic weapons, Hiroshima today is a vibrant, modern city.
 Throughout the Peace Park are a number of touching memorials, including the Children’s Peace Monument, festooned with brightly colored strings of origami cranes, left by children from all over the world to express a desire for peace.
 The Peace Memorial and Museum provides context to the impact of the bombing on the city, the country, and the world.

 Today we have a day of sightseeing in Nara.
 We start with a walk through Nara Park.
 Famous for its free roaming deer that are considered sacred.
 Next, we visit Todai-ji temple, with its bronze statue of Buddha.
 The temple is said to be the largest wooden structure in the world.
 From Todai-ji we continue onto Kasuga Taisha.
 The shrine was established at the same time the city became the capital and is dedicated to the deity responsible for protecting the city.

 Day 18: Mount Koya

-This morning we rise early to enjoy a morning prayer service with the monks at our Shukubo and then leave the peaceful tranquillity of Koyasan behind for the bright lights and hustle and bustle of Osaka - the epitome of modern Japan.
+This morning we rise early to enjoy a morning prayer service with the monks at our Shukubo and then leave the peaceful tranquility of Koyasan behind for the bright lights and hustle and bustle of Osaka - the epitome of modern Japan.
 It is considered to be the commercial hub of Japan.
 Behind the neon glare, against the chrome and glass of new skyscrapers and developments, Osaka offers some surprises.
-We’ll visit Shitennoji Temple.
-We then visit central Osaka – the Dotonbori area. which we will explore on foot.
-Within steps of the bright lights and buzz of the main thoroughfare of Dotonbori and Ebisu Bridge, we will find hidden shrines and markets nestled in the side streets.
+We'll have some free time to explore and maybe pick up some last minute souvenirs before we gather together for a farewell dinner.

 Day 20: Depart Osaka